Accelerated Master of Arts in Communication

 Degree Requirements

-To earn their master’s degree, fast-track students are required to complete a total of 33 graduate-level credits, including:
+To earn their master’s degree, accelerated MA students are required to complete a total of 33 graduate-level credits, including:

 - Nine credits of methods coursework.